The Trend Of Long Scrolling Websites

 Image source: playgroundinc.com

-Animations that are triggered by scrolling can also help to engage your visitors, as they make using your site fun, enjoyable, and pleasant to use.
+Animations triggered by long scrolling websites can also help engage your visitors, as they make using your site fun and pleasant.

-These animations will also work like calls to action, encouraging the user to do something.
-When a visitor is able to interact with the site, the user experience is better.
+These animations will also work like calls to action, encouraging the user to take action.
+When visitors can interact with the site, the user experience is better.

 User Engagement Image source: kaipoche.co

-How long a user stays on your site is a key factor in how successful your website or app will be.
-There are several factors that can show you just how engaging your site is to your users.
+How long a user stays on your site is a key factor in its success.
+Several factors can show you just how engaging your site is to your users.

-When people are spending only a short amount of time there it means that they are not engaged.
-Users may find your site hard to use, hard to navigate, or just not interesting.
+When people spend only a short amount of time on your site, they are not engaged.
+Users may find your site hard to use, navigate, or not interesting.

-If scrolling is difficult, they will click away.
-A user leaves when the website is not working properly for them: it freezes up, it is difficult to scroll, or information is hard to reach.
+If scrolling is difficult, users will click away.
+A user leaves when the website does not work properly: it freezes up, it is difficult to scroll, or information is hard to reach.

 Measuring Engagement

-There are several different ways that you can determine or rate your level of user engagement.
-You can check your page views and compare this to how many views you want them to take.
+There are several different ways to determine or rate your level of user engagement.
+You can check your page views and compare them to the number of views you want them to take.

-If the number of views actually being taken is much lower than it should be, you have a sign that users are not accessing all the links on your site.
-This happens most likely because they do not see them.
+If the number of views being taken is much lower than it should be, you have a sign that users are not accessing all the links on your site.
+This happens, most likely because they do not see them.

 Be Aware Of The Placement

-Another thing to look at and evaluate is how many individuals, unique visitors are coming to your site each day.
+Another thing to look at and evaluate is the number of individuals and unique visitors coming to your site each day.
 Not getting as many visitors as you would like shows that you need a little help with advertising or that your site is getting bad reviews.

-It is also important to check and see how many of the on-screen elements users are interacting with.
+It is also essential to check and see how many on-screen elements users interact with.
 Do they use some of the elements more than others?

-Are they actually using the features you want them to use?
-Some of them might not be visible and this is why placement is so important.
+Are they actually using the features you want them to?
+Some of them might not be visible, which is why placement is so important.

-Implementing long scrolling allows putting all these features in the plain site of the user.
+Implementing a long scroll web design allows users to put all these features on the plain site.

 Conclusion